-- PPO Family Plan or Individual Plan Health Insurance, as appropriate shall remain under the current plan design.
-Effective on or before May 1, 2013, the plan design will be changed as follows: (a) move to \$15.00 Primary, \$25.00 Specialist, \$50.00 Urgi-visit, and \$100.00 ER and (b) move drugs to \$7.00, \$25.00, \$40.00, and \$40.00 Specialty RX. - 2.
+- 1. PPO Family Plan or Individual Plan Health Insurance, as appropriate shall remain under the current plan design, except that, as of January 1, 2018, a co-insurance deductible of \$500 individual/\$1,000 family shall be implemented for services that include, but are not limited to hospital, both in and out-patient, surgical procedures, durable medical equipment (wheel chairs, walkers etc), physical therapy, speech therapy and occupational therapy, as well as hi-end radiology (MRI, CT-Scans, Pet Scans, nuclear medicine tests). - 2.
 HD Family Plan or Individual Plan Health Insurance with a Health Savings Account (HSA), as appropriate, with a two thousand dollar (\$2,000) individual plan annual deductible and a four thousand dollar (\$4,000) family plan annual deductible.
 Coverage under the HD will run from January 1 through and including December 31 of each year.
-During the first year of HSA implementation and for educators hired at step one in any year, the Committee shall contribute fifty percent (50%) of the annual deductible to the employees' HSA on the first business day in January.
-In subsequent years, the Committee shall contribute as indicated in the following chart: